buildbarn/bb-clientd/README.md

 clusters.
 It uses the instance name to determine to which cluster traffic needs to be routed.

+You may wish to add `--remote_bytestream_uri_prefix` to the `bazel build` command with the URI of the _real_ remote executor.
+This will cause Bazel's build event stream to emit URIs with this prefix rather than `${HOME}/.cache/bb_clientd/grpc`.
+Some build event consumers offer features that require access to the remote cache; this is necssary for those features to access the canonical remote.

 ### ... as a system local cache

 bb\_clientd's example configuration also reserves instance names